 For a Factsheet on Community Gardening during the COVID-19 pandemic:

 **Note: At the time that this resource was published, face masks were still optional in many places.
 It has since been determined that face masks are an important tool in preventing the spread of the virus, are recommended for use when around people from outside of your household, and are required in many public establishments.**

-Seeing Community Gardens Through
+Seeing Community Gardens Through this pandemic

 The current coronavirus concerns have a distinct impact on community projects, spaces and places.
 Our office remains committed to serving our communities and we have put together the following recommendations for community garden leaders:

 - If your community garden is associated with a place of worship, a non-profit or any other agency, check with their leadership to see if they have policy to follow at this time.

 - Be understanding of individuals’ choice to stay safe.
 Consider your ability as a garden leader to be flexible for people who do not want to come to the garden at this time.

 - Continue to communicate with your gardeners.
 If a garden policy is determined, communicate this with all gardeners.
 If you will let individuals determine their own level of comfort, communicate a short-term plan for maintenance of absentee plots.

 - If you need to keep a garden plot free of weeds, use a thick mulch or weed fabric to suppress weeds.
 Consider some options: